GOcontroll/GOcontroll-Simulink/README.md

 BrowserIndex = BrowserIndex + 1; 				% increment the BrowserIndex with the amount of libraries that you have added so any other blocksets can be properly initialized aswell
 ```

 Please let us know when interface blocks are not working properly.
-You can contact us by support@gocontroll.com
+You can contact us at support@gocontroll.com \
 Or make a pull request with changes to fix issues that you are experiencing.